DenProgMan/rsschool-cv/cv.md

 ---
 ## About me:
 Hi there, I’m Denis and I’m from Penza, it’s 650km from Moscow.
+Pavel Volya from Penza you know.

 I love frontend technologies and _I want to improve my JavaScript and HTML/CSS skills_.